kjaymiller/kjaymiller.com/content/dcus-interview-series.md

 ---
 date: 2024-10-14 15:06:08.761318+00:00
+description: I reflect on this year's DjangoCon US and look ahead to improvements in 2025, exploring what I learned from the experience and how it will shape our future events.
+image: https://kjaymiller.azureedge.net/media/DjangoConUS%202024%20Perspectives%20Monical%20Oyuhgi.webp
 title: DjangoCon US 2025 Interview Series
-image: https://kjaymiller.azureedge.net/media/DjangoConUS%202024%20Perspectives%20Monical%20Oyuhgi.webp
 ---

 [All the videos for _DjangoCon US 2024 Perspectives_](https://www.youtube.com/playlist?list=PL2NFhrDSOxgVFmeAjIMjIyNesLJbwj_-K) are now live.